isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance.md

 ### <a name="which-users-benefit-from-the-service"></a>Quais usuários se beneficiam do serviço?

-Usuários licenciados do Office 365 e5, Microsoft 365 e5, Microsoft 365 E5 conformidade e conformidade avançada do Office 365 podem se beneficiar do PAM.
+Usuários licenciados do Office 365 E5/a5/G5, Microsoft 365 E5/a5/G5, Microsoft 365 E5/a5/G5 conformidade e Office 365 Advanced Compliance podem se beneficiar do PAM.

 ### <a name="how-do-users-benefit-from-the-service"></a>Como os usuários se beneficiam do serviço?